ricardpaschoeto/AA274A_Stanford_final_project/README.md

 ## Project Description

 The robot will navigate on the map and searching for three vendors – Broccoli, Pizza, Hot-Dog.
 We can operate the robot manually or set a list containing vendors' sequence to visit sequentially; for this, we worked on the A* algorithm to solve multiple sequential paths.
+Bellow we show up the A* Algorithm exaples:

 ![AStar01](/pictures/a_star01.png)              ![AStar01](/pictures/a_star02.png)